mewmix/hiss/README.md

 ## Note

 - Make sure to replace placeholders like `'YOUR_PRIVATE_KEY_HERE'`, `'RECIPIENT_PUBLIC_KEY_HEX'`, `'YOUR_TRANSACTION_HASH_HERE'`, `'YOUR_ETHEREUM_PROVIDER_URL'`, and `'TARGET_ETHEREUM_ADDRESS'` with actual values.
 - This code is intended for educational and informational purposes.
-Use it responsibly and adhere to legal and ethical guidelines.

 ```